nextcloud/documentation/user_manual/files/access_webdav.rst

    URL of your Nextcloud server (omit the directory part if the installation is in the root of your domain), and "USERNAME" with the username of the connecting user.

-   See the webdav URL (bottom left in settings) on your Nextcloud.
+   See the WebDAV URL (bottom left in settings) on your Nextcloud.

 Nextcloud Desktop and mobile clients
 ------------------------------------